NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 *[Helal, Straayer, Wei, Perrott, JSSC 2008](https://ieeexplore-ieee-org.libproxy.berkeley.edu/stamp/stamp.jsp?tp=&arnumber=4476488)*

+Note this MDLL includes a discrete voltage-mode DAC driving its delay-line, fairly literally patterning our domain-conversion model.

 ## Further Out There: Time-Based Stuff

-At this point we've seen some digital circuits that look pretty analog, and vice versa.
+At this point we've seen some digital circuits that look pretty analog.
 Most of our digital PLLs started with the premise that a digital accumulator would be a great basis for a loop filter, and from there attempted to generate a phase-error signal compatible with one.
 Could we instead build a "digital" loop filter using our time-based error signals from the three-state PFD?
 The primary hurdle is somehow performing the integration of a pulse-width signal digitally.

-We can build such a thing by first realizing that we've had an ideal integrator lying around the PLL all along: *the VCO*.
+We can build such a thing by first realizing that we've had an ideal integrator lying around the PLL all along: the VCO.
 The conversion from frequency to phase is an ideal, mathematical integration.
 As long as we can measure phase at its output, we can in principal use a VCO as a voltage (or current) integrator.
 This is the premise behind [Zhu, Hamomolu and team's work presented at ISSCC 2016](https://ieeexplore-ieee-org.libproxy.berkeley.edu/stamp/stamp.jsp?tp=&arnumber=7418045).

 ![image-20201202180627365](image-20201202180627365.png)